qwang87337/RecBoost/README.md

 ### description of each .R file
 `__main__` the main code to be run for demonstration.

-`em_arguments.R` contains functions that are used for .
+`em_arguments.R` contains functions that are used for setups.

 `em_aux.R` contains some auxiliary functions needed for performing the method.